Superformula/test-full-stack/README.md

 My biggest struggles and time losses were in the subscription response as I kept getting a null response.
 I had to just scrap it and move on and at this point I would reach out to my peers and see what silly thing I was overlooking.

-If time and skills allow I will be taking the plunge into learning how the AWS Lambda functions work as the address to lat/long lookup doesn't belong on the client side (my gut feeling).
+~If time and skills allow I will be taking the plunge into learning how the AWS Lambda functions work as the address to lat/long lookup doesn't belong on the client side.~ I've implemented the Google geocode api cient side as diving into the Lambda world without a mentor seems a tad daunting.
+It makes sense to me what/how it works but tying it all together has escaped me.